 Saturday, 25 June 2011

-We played Limoux for the Fete de la musique last Tuesday...le fracas that is.
+We played Limoux for the Fete de la musique last Tuesday - Le Fracas (our samba band, that is).
 Fantastic.
-Played between 12.00 and 2.00 in Rue de Augustins for the benefit of two shop owners and a dog.
+Played between 12.00pm and 2.00pm in Rue de Augustins for the benefit of two shop owners and a dog.
 Somebody was jiggling about in an upstairs window, but they might have just been telling us to bugger off as it was siesta time.

 Better luck next year.